statsite/statsite/README.md

  * kv_prefix, gauges_prefix, counts_prefix, sets_prefix, timer_prefix: prefix for
    each message type.
 Defaults to respectively: kv. gauges. counts. sets. timers.
-   Values are ignored if use_type_prefix set to 0.
+   Values will be ignored if use_type_prefix set to 0.

 In addition to global configurations, statsite supports histograms as well.
 Histograms are configured one per section, and the INI